-7.3 Approval of Questions by WTSA (see Figure 7.1b)
+7.4 Approval of Questions by WTSA

-7.3.1 At least two months prior to WTSA, TSAG shall meet to consider, review and, where appropriate, recommend changes to Questions for WTSA's consideration, while ensuring that the Questions respond to the overall needs and priorities of the ITU-T work programme and are duly harmonized to:
+- 7.4.1 If, despite the above provisions, a Member State or Sector Member proposes a Question directly to a WTSA, the latter either approves the new or revised Question, or invites the Member State or Sector Member to submit the proposed Question to the next meeting of the relevant study group(s). - 7.4.2 Adopted new or revised Questions may be submitted for consideration by WTSA as described in 7.2.6 above. - 7.4.3 At least two months prior to WTSA, TSAG shall meet to consider, review and, where appropriate, recommend changes to Questions for consideration by WTSA, while ensuring that the Questions respond to the overall needs and priorities of the ITU-T work programme and are duly harmonized to: - i) avoid duplication of effort; - ii) provide a coherent basis for interaction between study groups;

-- i) avoid duplication of effort; - ii) provide a coherent basis for interaction between study groups; - iii) facilitate monitoring overall progress in the drafting of Recommendations and other ITU-T publications; - iv) facilitate cooperative efforts with other standardization organizations.

-7.3.2 At least one month before WTSA, the Director shall inform the Member States and Sector Members of the list of proposed new and revised Questions, as agreed by TSAG.

-7.3.3 The proposed Questions may be approved by WTSA in accordance with the General Rules of conferences, assemblies and meetings of the Union.
+- iii) facilitate monitoring overall progress in the drafting of Recommendations and other ITU-T publications; - iv) facilitate cooperative efforts with other standardization organizations. - 7.4.4 No later than 35 days before WTSA, the Director shall inform the Member States and Sector Members of the list of proposed new and revised Questions. - 7.4.5 The proposed new and revised Questions may be approved by WTSA in accordance with the General Rules of conferences, assemblies and meetings of the Union.

-Figure 7.1b - Approval of new or revised Questions at WTSA
+Figure 7.1b - Adoption and approval of new or revised Questions at WTSA

-7.4 Deletion of Questions
+7.5 Deletion of Questions